michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0044.md

 - n: a leisurely walk (usually in some public place)
 - v: walk leisurely and with no apparent aim
 ### Family
-stroll: strolled, stroller, strolling, strolls+;stroller: strollers
+- stroll: strolled, stroller, strolling, strolls+
+- stroller: strollers
 ### Examples
 - While strolling the streets of “the real Bedford Falls,” I encountered a man with the same Seahawks beanie I was wearing.
 - On a recent stroll through Olongapo, Mr. Cortez reflected fondly on the U.S. military’s rich history in the city and nearby Subic Bay.